 Q: Are customers allowed to play games likes dominoes and darts?

 A: Darts may be played if there is a dedicated space for play away from thoroughfares at Levels 0-1 i.e. separate room, and where there is adequate space to ensure physical distancing along with risk assessed robust cleaning procedures, with no sharing of darts and no consumption of food or drink when not seated.
 Where this is not possible then it will be necessary to refrain from darts play at this time.
 At Levels 2-3 darts should not be played.
 Dominoes is also not possible at this time at any level.
 Proximity of players and the need for sharing of game pieces makes this activity too high risk

 Q: We have a selection of books and toys available for children to use whilst on the premises.
 Can we no longer offer these?

-A: There is no requirement for children under 12 to physically distance from one another, however, objects such as toys and books could present a vector for infection, therefor provision of such items is discouraged.
+A: There is no requirement for children under 12 to physically distance from one another, however, objects such as toys and books could present a vector for infection, therefore provision of such items is discouraged.
 As an alternative, colouring sheets, pencils or crayons could be made available on request.
 Where toys are to be made available it is recommended that these be made of plastic or other readily cleanable materials and that they be included on the cleaning schedule for the premises.